aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/webextensionbinding/_index.md

 ### getAppref() {#getAppref--}

+<b>@deprecated.</b> Please use the 'appref' property instead.
 Gets and sets the binding key used to map the binding entry in this list with the bound data in the document.

 ```javascript
 getAppref() : string;